 French Island is a gem of a destination for a day trip from Phillip Island.

-Although you can’t miss seeing it from the island, it doesn’t get its fair share of the tourists who flock to Phillip Island in summer - which makes it a special trip if you want to escape the crowds.
+Although you can’t miss seeing it from Phillip Island, it doesn’t get its fair share of the tourists who flock to Phillip Island in summer - which makes it a special trip if you want to escape the crowds.

 A 20 minute ferry trip from Cowes will take you to Tankerton